Tribune Chronicle

 The Tribune Chronicle is a daily morning newspaper serving Warren, Ohio and the Mahoning Valley area of the United States.
 The newspaper claims to be the second oldest in the U.S. state of Ohio.
 The Trib, as the newspaper is nicknamed by readers and in other local media, is owned by Ogden Newspapers Inc. of Wheeling, West Virginia.
-The Tribune Chronicle is published by Charles Jarvis, and its editor is Brenda Linert.
+The newspaper is published by Ted Snyder, and its editor is Ed Puskas.
 In 2008, USA Today reported daily circulation of 35,471 for the Tribune Chronicle.

 History

 In June 1812, the Trump of Fame commenced publishing as the first newspaper in what had been the Connecticut Western Reserve.
 In 1816, this paper became known as the Western Reserve Chronicle, forerunner to the modern Tribune Chronicle.
 On April 14, 1883, the Chronicle commenced daily publication.
 Prior to this, the newspaper had been a weekly, publishing on Tuesdays.

-The Chronicle merged with The Warren Tribune on April 26, 1924 to become The Warren Tribune Chronicle.
+In 1924, Zell Hart Deming bought the Chronicle and merged it with The Warren Tribune to create The Warren Tribune Chronicle.
+Upon her death, Deming passed on the paper to her daughter Helen Hart Hurlbert who would later hand ownership over to her daughter Zell Draz.

 In 1977, the newspaper changed to its present name, and began publishing on Sundays.
-On November 2, 1994, the paper's online edition premiered, the first in the Mahoning Valley.
+On November 2, 1994, the paper launched its website, the first in the Mahoning Valley.
 The newspaper also became the first morning newspaper in Trumbull County, on July 6, 1999.
+In 2014, the paper launched its digital edition.